cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Please what is that your name
 - Tell me who you are.
 - Tell me your name.
-- What I am talking to?
 - What are you called?
 - What can I call you?
+- What I am talking to?
 - What is your first name?
 - What is your name?
 - What is your real name?
 - What is your surname?
 - What should I call you?
+- what your name
+- what your name
 - What's your name
 - Whats your first name?
 - Whats your name?
 - Whats your real name?
 - Whats your surname?
 - Who am I talking to?
+- who are you
 - Who are you?
 - Who is talking?
 - Who is this?
 - Whom am I talking to?
 - With who am I talking with?
+- Wow, so you have a name
 - You did not tell me your name.
 - Your name is Helen
 - Your name.
-- what your name
-- who are you
-- Wow, so you have a name
-- do you have a last name?
-- do you have a surname?
-- what your name

 ## intent:bot_origin
 - Can you tell me how are you built?